prthviwaasi/Solved-questions/README.md

-hello world,
+hi everyone,
-my name is raj and i am an aspiring developer, learning to code and, this repositary is a gathering of all the questions or problems that i'll be solving.
+I'm Raj, and my goal is to become a developer.
+I'm now studying C programming, and this repository has all of the questions I've encountered along with my method for answering them.